All Episodes

 It was really funny.

-I go, yeah, it was fucking funny.
+And I go, yeah, it was fucking funny.

 It was hilarious.

-And then he laughed at that, so I got him to laugh.
+And then he laughed at that.

 Great.

-And we go down there, and he's constantly being hassled.
+And we go down there and he's constantly being hassled.

-People are coming up, they're buying him beers, which is nice!
+They're buying him beers, which is nice.

 And also, when you're at a game, you don't want more than one beer.